 Chinese Grammar: Expressing contrariness with 倒

-The word 倒 is a fascinating word in Chinese, and it has a lot of useful usages.
+The word 倒 is fascinating in Chinese, and it has many practical usages.

 Use 倒 when you want to express a point or to contrast two things.

-The very primary use of 倒 is being a verb which means "upside down."
+The very primary use of 倒 is being a verb that means "upside down."

 倒 can also mean "to pour something."